 Whether you’re new to Daz or have been with us for a while, you’ve most likely seen the incredible products Published Artist ForbiddenWhispers creates.
 They’ve been with us long enough to evolve with each figure generation and offer hundreds of quality products along the way.

 Need to jog your memory?
-Check out their artist store and, for a limited time, get up to 60% OFF!
+Check out their artist store!

 Ready now?
 Here’s a fun glimpse into the life and artistic process of ForbiddenWhispers.

 Let’s start from the very beginning.
 How did you learn about Daz 3D?

 I learnt about it through Renderosity.